dkurta/chess_pet_project/README.md

 # Chess Pet Project
 by Daniel Kurta

-This project implements a small chessbot based on the negamax-algorithm.
-It uses the python-chess library.
+This project implements a simple chessbot based on the negamax-algorithm.
+It uses [the python-chess library](https://python-chess.readthedocs.io/en/latest/index.html).

 ## UML